IBERDROLA RURAL CHALLENGE: START-UP VILLAGES

 Support in the creation of new job opportunities related to sustainability (reforestation) in rural areas.

-To participate, each rural area (referred to in the programme as a "Startup Village") must register by providing data that proves its connection and commitment to innovation, entrepreneurship and sustainability.
-This section will take into account the number of start-ups and entrepreneurs associated with each Startup Village, the municipal innovation and entrepreneurship activity (e.g., coworking spaces, events, matchmaking, etc.) and the existing innovation and sustainability strategy and plan, including grants and public support.
+To participate, each rural area (referred to in the programme as a "Startup Village") had to complete a registration by providing data that proved its connection and commitment to innovation, entrepreneurship and sustainability.
+This section took into account the number of start-ups and entrepreneurs associated with each Startup Village, the municipal innovation and entrepreneurship activity (e.g., coworking spaces, events, matchmaking, etc.) and the existing innovation and sustainability strategy and plan, including grants and public support.

-The village must also share general and relevant information about the municipality, such as the number of inhabitants, a description of its commercial and business activity, samples of previous innovative, entrepreneurial and sustainable initiatives and proof of recently reforested or to be reforested land (preferably owned by the municipality).
+The village had to also share general and relevant information about the municipality, such as the number of inhabitants, a description of its commercial and business activity, samples of previous innovative, entrepreneurial and sustainable initiatives and proof of recently reforested or to be reforested land (preferably owned by the municipality).